vds2212/vim-term/README.md

 - Its buffer index
 - Its name (the working directory of the terminal at its creation)

-The `TermGo` activate or create a terminal buffer.
+The `TermOpen` activate or create a terminal buffer.

 A terminal buffer can be identified by:
 - A name (the working directory of the terminal at its creation)